lukemorton/uniform/README.md

 I present to you a ViewController for the browser.
 A ViewController (in this case) is a class that describes the behaviour of an element and it's children.

-It goes well with jQuery.
+It goes well with jQuery but can use whatever you like.

 Here's an example: